What the study found

-What the study found: Soil moisture constraints were identified as the primary driver of vegetation dynamics on the warming Qinghai-Tibetan Plateau, overriding atmospheric aridity in the patterns reported.
-The study found that many areas shifted from sustained greening before 2000 to accelerated degradation after 2000.
+The study found that soil moisture was the primary driver of vegetation dynamics on the warming Qinghai-Tibetan Plateau, with a critical threshold of 0.229 m3 m−3.
+It also found that many areas shifted from sustained greening before 2000 to faster degradation after 2000.

-What the researchers tested: The researchers used binning sensitivity analysis and long-term datasets, including AVHRR Normalized Difference Vegetation Index (NDVI, a satellite measure of vegetation greenness), Vapor Pressure Deficit (VPD, a measure of how dry the air is), GLEAM Soil Moisture, and Evapotranspiration (ET, water loss from land to the atmosphere).
-They examined vegetation dynamics across the warming Qinghai-Tibet Plateau and compared soil moisture and atmospheric moisture stress.
+The researchers used binning sensitivity analysis and long-term datasets from the Qinghai-Tibet Plateau, including AVHRR Normalized Difference Vegetation Index (NDVI, a satellite measure of greenness), Vapor Pressure Deficit (VPD, a measure of atmospheric dryness), GLEAM Soil Moisture (SM), and Evapotranspiration (ET, water transferred from land to the atmosphere).
+They compared soil moisture stress and atmospheric moisture stress across the region.

 Key points